-The bread is one of the symbols of our region and here are the largest areas where wheat is grown and because in the past the production of bread has provided a livelihood for many people and of course not least due to the fact that bread occupies a very important place in the culture of Dobrudzha.
-It is a kind of center around which revolves the world of people.
-Here since prehistoric times bread is a kind of center that gathers in the family every day, loved ones on holiday.
-The bread is present in the myths, legends, stories, in the fine arts, rituals and customs and the town of Dobrich has something to show and influence the senses in this regard.
-Bread and the attitude to it expresses the philosophy of the local people here.
-This worldview has different interpretations and they can be found in archaeological finds, in the exhibition halls, the museums and even in architecture because of the connection of bread with water which is also a universe in the folk culture.
-With everything in our route we would like our guests from other regions of the country or from abroad to feel the typical Dobrudzha spirit, this closeness to nature, respect for bread which is even worshiped and somehow associated with the sun which is life, infinity and beauty.
+Bread is one of the symbols of our region - Northeastern Bulgaria, known also as Dobrudzha.
+The largest wheat fields are grown here, as in the past the production of bread provided a livelihood for many people.
+Bread occupies a very important place in the culture of Dobrudzha.
+From prehistoric times, bread has been the thing that gathers family and loved ones every day.
+Bread is present in the myths, in the legends, in the stories, in the fine arts, in the rituals and customs.
+Bread and the attitude towards it express the philosophy of local people here.
+This worldview has different manifestations that can be found in archeological finds, in exhibition halls, in museums and even in architecture.
+We would like our guests from other regions of the country or abroad to feel the typical Dobrudzha spirit, this closeness to nature, the respect and esteem for the bread.